stevo/activerecord-hstore_properties/README.md

 c = Category.last
 c.caption = "Nice product" #this will save 'Nice product' into caption_en property c.save
-c.caption #this will retrieve 'Nice product' from caption_en property
+c.caption_property #this will retrieve 'Nice product' from caption_en property
 ```

 You can always enforce in which locale you would like to store property, by suffixing it with any locale code available in `I18n.available_locales`